digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 To do this, the note must have certain properties.
 In particular, the British pound note shown below illustrates the key elements that are needed to describe money in Daml:

 .. figure:: quickstart/images/poundNote.jpg
+   :alt: A British five pound note with sections labelled as described below.
    :align: center

 **1) The Legal Agreement**